 There are two types of Objectives: those that provide direction, and those that need to be executed.

-Your mission & vision, your 3-5 year strategic Objectives, as well as your annual Objectives for 2020, these are all directional Objectives.
+Your strategy, your 3-5 year Objectives, as well as your annual Objectives for 2022, are all directional Objectives.
 No one works on them directly, their aim is to provide direction to the organization.
-Because of this, people often call these “company OKRs” or OKRs on the “company-level”.
+Because of this, people often call these “company OKRs” or OKRs on the “company level”.